-Ruby Slipper’s Beauty and the Book: something for your body, something for your brain.
+Ruby Assembly’s Beauty and the Book: something for your body, something for your brain.
 In edition four, we poke our noses in posies, go zen with a candle from NZ and read, read, read.
 It’s raining, it’s pouring: you know the rest.

 Ding-dong goes the doorbell.
 What better a delivery than a posy of joy from The Little Market Bunch?
 Simple and sweet, The Little Market Bunch offer pretty bunches of what’s fresh and lovely from the market to your door: for just $30 you can have a handful of blooms delivered to your door (or that of another deserving recipient).
 Wrapped in charming hessian and VERY ‘grammable, you can also supersize your posy order with a Laneway Candle for the princely sum of just $50.
 In fresh scents like avocado and mint and vanilla caramel, you’d be silly not to.

 Once you’re done Instagramming those pretty flowers, it’s time for a cup of tea and a sit-down with your novel.
 I must confess, I’ve recently subscribed to Audible and am very much enjoying having stories read to me.
 It makes my morning walk feel doubly useful: I’m reading (kind of) and exercising at the same time.
 I’ve tried both serious audiobooks and more humorous ones – and I definitely prefer the latter.